 A common example included the receipt of Medicare or Medicaid funds for the purposes of developing new products.
 The receipt of these funds obligates pharmaceutical companies to comply with rules compiled by the Food, Drug, and Cosmetics Act.
 Failure to comply with these rules is often a violation of federal law.
 A pharmaceutical industry whistleblower attorney in Columbia might be able to provide people with more information concerning interactions with the federal government.

 Many pharmaceutical companies file claims for payment from the federal government.
 Because of this, they have an obligation under the law to do so in good faith.
 Any intentional fraud or misconduct in this claims process violates federal law.

 Specifically, the False Claims Act codified in 31 United States Code § 3729 says that it is against the law for any party to knowingly submit a false claim for payment.
 Typical examples in the pharmaceutical industry can include demanding payment for products not delivered or intentionally overstating product costs in a bid for a contract.

 Regulatory agencies often rely on whistleblowers to report instances of fraud.
 31 United States Code § 3730(c)(5) incentivizes parties to come forward with a potential reward.
 If a whistleblower provides information that leads to a conviction under the False Claims Act, they may submit a writ of Qui Tam demanding a reward.
 This reward can vary in value from 15 to 25 percent of the government’s recovered funds.
-A Columbia pharmaceutical industry whistleblower lawyer could assist individuals to file reports with the relevant regulatory agencies and to demand appropriate rewards.
+A pharmaceutical industry whistleblower lawyer in Columbia could assist individuals to file reports with the relevant regulatory agencies and to demand appropriate rewards.